Jefferson49/Joomla_module_ext_menu_reloaded/README.md

 + PHP 8.0.23
 + ARI Ext Menu 2.2.12

-The Joomla 4.x patch (including PHP 8 patch) was developed and tested with:
+The Joomla 4.x/5.x patch (including PHP 8 patch) was developed and tested with:
-+ [Joomla 4.2.6](https://downloads.joomla.org/cms/joomla4); but should also run with other Joomla 4.x versions.
++ [Joomla 4.2.6](https://downloads.joomla.org/cms/joomla4); but should also run with other Joomla 4.x and 5.x versions.
-+ PHP 8.0.23
++ PHP 8.0.23; but should also run with other PHP 8.0 versions and PHP 8.1./8.2.
 + ARI Ext Menu 2.2.12 (with patch v1.0.0)

 ##  Github repository